Alasdair Gray: Political views

 Gray was a Scottish nationalist.
-He started voting for the Scottish National Party (SNP) in the 1970s, as he despaired about the erosion of the welfare state which had provided his education.
-He believed that North Sea oil should be nationalised.
-He wrote three pamphlets advocating Scottish independence from England, noting at the beginning of Why Scots Should Rule Scotland (1992) that "by Scots I mean everyone in Scotland who is eligible to vote."
+He started voting for the Scottish National Party (SNP) in the 1970s, despairing about the erosion of the welfare state which had provided his education.
+Gray believed that North Sea oil should be nationalised, and wrote three pamphlets advocating Scottish independence from the United Kingdom, noting at the beginning of Why Scots Should Rule Scotland (1992) that "by Scots I mean everyone in Scotland who is eligible to vote."
 In 2014 he wrote that "the UK electorate has no chance of voting for a party which will do anything to seriously tax our enlarged millionaire class that controls Westminster."
-Gray described English people living in Scotland as being either "settlers" or "colonists" in a 2012 essay.
+In a 2012 essay, Gray expressed his disapproval of English immigrants to Scotland who in his view only came to Scotland to advance their careers in the arts.

 He frequently used the epigram "Work as if you live in the early days of a better nation" in his books; by 1991, the phrase had become a slogan for Scottish opposition to Thatcherism.
 The text was engraved in the Canongate Wall of the Scottish Parliament Building in Edinburgh when it opened in 2004.
 It was referred to by SNP politicians during the 2007 Scottish Parliament election campaign, when they became a minority government for the first time.

 In 2001, Gray was narrowly defeated by Greg Hemphill when he stood as the candidate of the Glasgow University Scottish Nationalist Association for the post of Rector of the University of Glasgow.
 A longstanding supporter of the SNP and the Scottish Socialist Party, Gray voted Liberal Democrat at the 2010 general election in an effort to unseat Labour, who he regarded as "corrupted"; by the 2019 election he was voting Labour as a protest against the SNP for not being radical enough.

 Gray designed a special front page for the Sunday Herald in May 2014 when it came out in favour of a "Yes" vote in that year's independence referendum, the first and only newspaper to do so.
 The newspaper described independence as "the chance to alter course, to travel roads less taken, to define a destiny", and the editor, Richard Walker, criticised the scare tactics of the "No" side and stressed that independence was normal.
 Gray's design, and his and the paper's support for independence, attracted widespread coverage at the time and later.
 The cover consists of a large thistle surrounded by Scottish saltires.
 Iain Macwhirter of the Herald wrote that it was "striking", and The National said Gray's image had "galvanised the 'Yes' movement".
 The Sunday Heralds website doubled its traffic, and the newspaper's sales rose by 31% after it supported "Yes".
 Despite Scotland narrowly voting against independence, Gray felt the result was more favourable than a narrow Yes win.